flythings/python/README.md

     ```ERROR CONNECTING WITH WEBSOCKET```
     **Examples**:

-   * Search data of a series.
+   * Send a observation using a socket.
     ```PYTHON
         import flythings
         flythings.login("<your username>","<your password>", "<login type>")